Skip to main content

 Pull recent observations

-Call get_recent_process_observations and get_process_observations to find emerging edge cases and exception patterns.
+Call get_process_observations to find emerging edge cases and exception patterns.
+Default verbosity="summary" is the scan; bump to "full" when you want the rich payload inline.

 5